33Cerberus/DataReader/README.md

 2. Build and run the `DataReader` project
 3. Enter the path to an input file (e.g. `Input.txt`) when prompted
 4. Use the on-screen menu to add / remove / edit entries, then save

----

-*This README was generated with the help of Claude.*